 Give autumn a shout-out at one of the city's adored nature centers.
 Its trails wind through woodland, wetland, prairie and savanna—and fall colors take hold everywhere.
 Drop by the birding area for peeks at rare birds.
 During non-COVID times, visit the Discovery Room, which has an area where you can touch and feel nature objects native to the area.

 This man-made peninsula can be accessed by Chicago's Lakefront Trail and has excellent views of the skyline from afar.
 But you're more likely to be peeping the fall foliage.
 Blazing red and yellow leaves look at all more picturesque when set against the backdrop of Lake Michigan and skyscrapers.
 Of note to architecture buffs: The landscaping was designed by noted designer Alfred Caldwell and includes stone rings along the lakefront that are now used as fire pits.

 Lake Shore Dr. & 55th St., Chicago; Online: chicagoparkdistrict.com

 Rock Cut State Park

-Take a short road trip an hour-and-a-half southwest of Chicago to explore land that was once home to Native American tribes.
+Take a short road trip an hour and a half southwest of Chicago to explore land that was once home to Native American tribes.
 It has 13 miles of well-marked walking trails that cut down and around rugged rock formations.
 The trails jag in and out of canyons and are not stroller friendly.
-However if you have older kids they're worth the trek, even if only for the beautiful waterfalls that dot the way.
-If you have a stroller, stick to the one-mile sidewalk that surrounds the observation desk behind Starved Rock Lodge, the park's onsite family friendly hotel.
+However, if you have older kids they're worth the trek, even if only for the beautiful waterfalls that dot the way.
+If you have a stroller, stick to the one-mile sidewalk that surrounds the observation deck behind Starved Rock Lodge, the park's onsite family friendly hotel.

 — Maria Chambers & Kelly Aiglon